arsalariane/Tax-Data-Project---IRS-990-Database/README.md

 - The 990 filing data used for this project was sourced from IRS website containing 990 tax filing data in XLSX format, which contained data from TY 2021 for the 990-EZ forms.
 - Beyond the XLSX data, there was one other key resources that needed to be extracted for this project.
 The other resource is the Exempt Organization Business Master File (EO BMF).
 The file contains information about the different groupings, overall financial data such as total asset amount and revenue amount, and locality for each organization, but does not contain actual 990 tax filing data for an organization.
 This file is updated each year with information on all of the tax-exempt organizations that filed a 990 form for a given tax year.

 In the context of this project, the file is used for the different grouping information under the fields Activity Code and National Taxonomy of Exempt Organization (NTEE) Code.
 Activity Code is a 9-digit code composed of three 3-digit numbers that correspond to different business activities.
 NTEE Code is a letter prefix, which relates to overall type of organization, and 2-digit number, which relates to a specific scope of organization within a type.
-With the activity and NTEE codes the Employer Identification Number (EIN) could be identified for every tourism office.
+With the activity and NTEE codes the Employer Identification Number (EIN) could be identified for every office.

 # Database Creation

-- The database contains tax information from all EOs (exempt organizations) and the IRS master files (EO BMFs) The IRS website contained two different types of master files: one grouped by regions and another grouped by states A database table for these master files was created by performing a union operation on the two tables and removing the duplicate entries based on their unique EINs.
+- The database contains tax information from all EOs (exempt organizations) and the IRS master files (EO BMFs) The IRS website contained two different types of master files: one grouped by regions and another grouped by states.
+A database table for these master files was created by performing a union operation on the two tables and removing the duplicate entries based on their unique EINs.
 The 990 filings database needed to be organized into various subtables for an efficient and easy to query database design.
-One such table concerns the salaries and information regarding officers working for various EOs.
-As the organizations have varying numbers of officers, we need to organize this information into a separate table, labeled “Officers”.
 These separate tables will be tied to the primary 990 filing data (990-EZ table) through the unique EIN possessed by each organization

  - 5 tables : eo_regions, eo_states, eo_combined, tax_990ez.

 # Database population

 In order to populate the database, a Python script was necessary.
 I used libraries like Pandas and SQLite3 to create and populate the database.
 I used Pandas for parsing files and inserting the data into the tables.
 Pandas has many functions to parse various file formats like Excel Workbook, CSV, and JSON.
-Pandas also supports many different database tools, making it flexible in case the client wants to change to a different database structure in the future.
+Pandas also supports many different database tools, making it flexible in case we want to change to a different database structure in the future.
 Overall, Pandas and SQLite3 were optimal choices for the initial iteration of this database because they were easy to use and understand.
 Additionally, these libraries provided built-in tools for quickly visualizing trends in the data, such as MatPlotLib’s integration in Pandas.

 ## Adding the Exempt Organization Business Master Files (EO BMF)